seszele64/docer-downloader/README.md

+More in depth instructions available in my [🔗notes🔗](https://notes.szelewi.cz/projects/docer+downloader/docer+downloader)
+- with images for easy walkthrough
+- both in English and Polish

-Installation instructions:
+## Installation instructions

 1. **Download the Extension ZIP File:**
    - Visit the GitHub repository page of the extension: [Docer Downloader](https://github.com/seszele64/docer-downloader).
    - Click on the green "Code" button and select "Download ZIP" to download the entire repository as a ZIP file.

 2. **Extract the ZIP File:**
-   - Once the download is complete, locate the downloaded ZIP file (`docer-downloader-main.zip`) in your computer's downloads folder.
+   - Once the download is complete, locate the downloaded ZIP file (`docer-downloader.zip`) in your computer's downloads folder.
    - Right-click on the ZIP file and select "Extract All" (or a similar option depending on your operating system) to extract the contents of the ZIP file.

 3. **Install the Extension in Chrome:**